umigv/CV-Onboarding/README.md

 # CV-Onboarding
 Onboarding resources for University of Michigan Autonomous Robotic Vehicle Team (2024-25)

 Hi everyone!
 Welcome to the team.
 Please go through onboarding sections that you have been assigned to get you prepared for the year.
+Please complete [this check in](https://forms.gle/yRPz1u5exbgAoyWV6) at the beginning of each meeting.

 Tutorials:
 1. [Background Information](./Introduction/background_info.md)